Foundation-funded research yields major discovery that could open door to new therapies

 For the first time ever, scientists have identified a specific genetic risk factor that, when present, significantly increases the chances that an individual will develop chordoma.

-This discovery – a milestone outcome of the Chordoma Foundation’s significant investment in the Chordoma Genome Project over the past three years – provides unprecedented insight into how chordoma forms, and potentially how to effectively treat it.
+This discovery – a milestone The health condition of a person after being diagnosed and treated for a particular disease.
+Outcome is usually measured at different time points.
+For example: one-, five-, or ten-year outcome. of the Chordoma Foundation’s significant investment in the Chordoma Genome Project over the past three years – provides unprecedented insight into how chordoma forms, and potentially how to effectively treat it.

-A team of scientists at University College London (UCL), Royal National Orthopedic Hospital (RNOH), and the Sanger Institute found that over 95% of Caucasian chordoma patients have a variation (an A substituted for a G) in the DNA sequence at a particular site on the brachyury gene (also known as the T gene).
+A team of scientists at University College London (UCL), Royal National Orthopedic Hospital (RNOH), and the Sanger Institute found that over 95% of Caucasian chordoma patients have a variation (an A substituted for a G) in the DNA sequence at a particular site on the A gene that makes a protein, also called brachyury, that is present at high levels in nearly all chordoma tumors.
+A segment of genetic material that has a particular function.
+Humans have approximately 25,000 different genes.
+Every cell in the body has the same set of genes, however, different genes are turned on in different tissues, and at different times. (also known as the T gene).
 The study found that people with the A version of the brachyury gene are just over five times more likely to develop chordoma than the general population.

 The groundbreaking discovery is published in the high-profile scientific journal Nature Genetics.
-An electronic version of the paper is accessible online ahead of publication: http://dx.doi.org/10.1038/ng.2419
+An electronic version of the paper is accessible online ahead of publication: dx.doi.org/10.1038/ng.2419

 “Our finding that this variation is associated with a five-fold increase in the risk of developing chordoma is remarkable in cancer genetics, as almost all other genetic variants associated with cancer cause only a modest (less than two-fold) increase in risk,” explains Dr. Adrienne Flanagan of UCL, who led the study.
 “This study makes a strong case that this particular variation in the brachyury gene contributes significantly to the development of chordoma in nearly all patients.
 It is a major step forward in our understanding of how chordoma develops, and can open the door to the development of an effective, targeted treatment.”

 Brachyury has previously been implicated in chordoma and several other types of cancer.
 Most notably, in 2009, scientists found that inheriting an extra copy of brachyury is responsible for causing familial chordoma.
-Individuals with familial chordoma receive three copies of this gene rather than the two copies normally inherited, one each from mother and father.
-This latest finding confirms that the brachyury gene also plays a central role in the more typical sporadic (non-familial) version of the cancer.
+Individuals with familial chordoma receive three copies of this gene rather than the two copies normally Genetic traits that are passed down from parents to offspring., one each from mother and father.
+This latest finding confirms that the brachyury gene also plays a central role in the more typical Cancer occurring in individuals without a family history of the same type of cancer.
+Sporadic cancers are those not caused by an inherited high-risk genetic mutation. (non-familial) version of the cancer.

 However, alteration of the brachyury gene does not appear to be solely responsible for causing chordoma.
 Nearly 40% of the worldwide population has the A version of brachyury, yet the vast majority will never get chordoma; even for individuals with the A version, the chances of developing chordoma are less than two in a million.
 This indicates that while the altered version of brachyury may load the gun, something else pulls the trigger.